panosale/PythonLearningGR/README.md

 * Learn to Code Python Free With These Courses and Apps: https://www.makeuseof.com/learn-to-code-python/

 * GitHub - MatthewTamYT/LearnPython: Everything you need to know about learning Python is here.
 This is a catalog that teaches you how to code in Python.
 In fact, everything you need to know from beginner to intermediate is here.
-Even experts could learn... - https://github.com/MatthewTamYT/LearnPython
+Even experts could learn...: https://github.com/MatthewTamYT/LearnPython

 ### VIDEOS